salesforce/themify/README.md

 > *CSS Themes Made Easy*

-A robust, opinionated solution to manage themes in your web application.
+Themify lets you manage your application’s themes in realtime, using a robust solution that’s easily configurable.

 Themify is a PostCSS plugin that generates your theme during the build phase.
-The main concept behind it is to provide two palettes, one for light and one for dark which is basically the inverse of the light.
+The main concept behind it is to provide two palettes, one light and one dark (resembles the inverse of the light palette).

-Under the hood, `themify` will replace your CSS colors, with CSS variables, and also take care to provide a fallback for unsupported browsers (such as IE11).
+Under the hood, `themify` will replace your CSS colors with CSS variables, and also take care to provide a fallback for unsupported browsers (such as IE11).

 ## 🤓 Features

-* 🖌 **Light &  Dark palettes** - define your theme in a simple JSON format
+* 🖌 **Light &  Dark palettes** - define your theme using a simple JSON format

 * 🎨 **Replace your colors in runtime** - provide your clients **white-labeling** capabilities.
 Let them choose their own colors and replace them instantly

 * :pencil2: **Use it inside your CSS** - use your theme directly in your SASS files, no JavaScript is required

-* 🏃 **Runtime replacement** - change the active palette at runtime, for the whole application, or for a specific HTML container
+* 🏃 **Runtime replacement** - change the active palette at runtime, either for the entire application or for a specific HTML container

-* 🔥 **Legacy Browser Support** - support for all browsers including IE11.
+* 🔥 **Legacy Browser Support** - support for all major browsers including IE11

 ## Usage